wdemp/CSA-Study-Guide/README.md

 Identify Threats:
 All organizations for the most part all test and take preventive measures traditionally against: viruses, malware, spyware, trojans etc. However, certain organization.
 As are more prone to specific attacks that are geared towards them specifically
 For example " governemnt sponsored advanced persistent threats typcially target government agencies, military organizations, and companies that operate in related fields.

+Accidental threats only occur when the proper staff dont perform their daily duties properly.
+In other words it's usually caused by human error that there is a problem within the organization.
+This can range from a system admin accidently deleting a